gabriellegall/dbt_netsuite/README.md

 # Tooling

+## Stack
+- Data sources: CSV files are stored as DBT seeds in the repository to simulate production data
+- DWH storage: SQL Server Express
+- Transformation: DBT
+- Orchestration: GitHub Workflows

 ## Installation
 ### Prerequisites
-- Python must be installed
+- Python
 - A cloud instance of SQL Server Express 2022 is required.
 The profiles.yml host should be updated accordingly.
 If needed, deployment files for SQL Server Express are available under `deployment > deployment_sqlserver`.
 The Docker image provided can be used for localhosting of SQL Server Express.
 The deployment files on the other hand can be used to deploy SQL Server Express in Kubernetes.
-- System variables must be created for SQL Server access locally: `setx SQLSERVER_HOST "XXX.XXX.XX.XX"; setx SQLSERVER_USER "sa"; setx SQLSERVER_PASSWORD "xxxxxxxxxxx"` (dont forget to restart VS Code).
+- System variables must be created for SQL Server access locally: `setx SQLSERVER_HOST "XXX.XXX.XX.XX"; setx SQLSERVER_USER "sa"; setx SQLSERVER_PASSWORD "xxxxxxxxxxx"` (+restart VS Code).
 - Makefile must be installed (e.g. via Chocolatey: `choco install make`).

 ### Required installation